ChetanXpro/Full-stack/README.md

 - Filter tasks by various criteria, such as status, priority, and completion.
 - Sort tasks by date.
 - Upload and update avatar images
-- Data cache in backend so that backend can server some frequently visited routes values faster.
+- Data cache so that backend can server some frequently visited routes values faster.

 ## Getting Started